Jump to Content

 The value of genomic analysis

-Genetic heritability is responsible for 30% of individual health outcomes, but is hardly used to guide disease prevention and care.
-Each individual carries 4-5 million genetic variants, each with varying influence on traits related to our health.
-The cost to sequence a genome has reduced drastically in recent years, and sequence data shows potential for ubiquitous use.
+Genetic heritability is responsible for 30% of individual health outcomes, but it isn’t widely used to guide disease prevention and care.
+Each individual carries 4-5 million genetic variants, each with differing influence on traits related to our health.
+The cost to sequence a genome has reduced drastically in recent years, and sequence data shows potential for more widespread use.
 However, the ability to read the sequence accurately and to meaningfully interpret it remain obstacles to broad adoption.

 Improving the accuracy of genomic analysis

-Sequencing genomes enables us to identify variants in a person’s DNA that indicate genetic disorders such as an elevated risk for breast cancer.
+Sequencing genomes enables us to identify variants in a person’s DNA that indicate genetic disorders, such as an elevated risk for some types of cancer.

 Highly accurate genomes with deep neural networks